-- Having clear and complete process documentation will prevent you from backsliding into the old way of doing things.
+Having clear and complete process documentation will prevent you from backsliding into the old way of doing things.
 Remember, where every person had their own way of doing the same task, which meant your data was inconsistent and unreliable?
-One of the benefits of your new ERP system is standardized processes.
+Standardizing processes is one benefit of your new ERP system.
 But to truly get the value, you need to document those processes so everyone on your team is working the same way.

 Cover all areas of the system.

 Document why important decisions were made during implementation.
 Understanding why a task is done a certain way will provide context for users.

 Update your documentation over time as your processes change.
 They will continue to evolve as your business does, so make documentation a requirement for each employee.